Bot or Human? Detecting ChatGPT Imposters with A Single Question: Introduction

 \section{Introduction}

-Recently, the development of Large Language Models (LLMs) such as GPT-3~\citep{gpt3}, PaLM~\citep{chowdhery2022palm}, and ChatGPT~\citep{chatgpt} has brought significant advances in natural language processing, enabling superior performance in downstream tasks such as language understanding~\citep{turingnlg,chowdhery2022palm}, question answering~\citep{su2019generalizing,liang2022helm}, and dialogue systems~\citep{wang2022task, qian2023language}.
-These models have shown remarkable abilities in understanding and generating human-like language, providing benefits across various domains, including healthcare, education, finance, and entertainment.
-With their ability to learn from massive amounts of data, these models are constantly improving and becoming more versatile, paving the way for new and exciting applications. \nop{Large language models represent a significant technological breakthrough that is changing the way we interact with language and offering new opportunities for innovation and progress.}
+Recently, the development of Large Language Models (LLMs) such as GPT-4~\citep{gpt4} and LLaMA-2~\citep{llama} has brought significant advances in natural language processing and achieved superior performance in downstream tasks of language understanding~\citep{chowdhery2022palm}, question answering~\citep{su2019generalizing}, dialogue systems~\citep{wang2022task,qian2023language} and multimodal reasoning~\citep{valm}.
 However, with the proliferation of these models, concerns have emerged regarding their potential misuse for malicious purposes.
 One of the most significant threats is the use of large language models to impersonate human users and engage in nefarious activities, such as fraud, spamming, or denial-of-service attacks.
-For instance, ChatGPT agents could be used by hackers to occupy all customer service channels of various corporations, such as e-commerce, airlines, and banks.
+For instance, LLM agents could be used by hackers to occupy all customer service channels of various corporations, such as e-commerce, airlines, and banks.
 Moreover, with the help of text-to-speech (TTS) techniques, machine-generated voices could even occupy public service lines like 911, leading to severe public crises~\citep{wang2021ifdds}.
 These attacks could cause significant harm to online service providers and their users, eroding the trust and integrity of online interactions.